hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 		service nova-scheduler restart
 		service nova-conductor restart

-7. Restart glance, cinder and nova services on compute nodes.
+7. Restart Glance, Cinder and Nova services on compute nodes by entering:

 		service nova-compute restart

-8. Execute the following command to ensure that Ceph Health is OK at this point.
+8. To verify  that Ceph Health is OK at this point enter:

 		ceph health